 Overall, Big Tech faces myriad challenges in 2023, including macro pressures, increased competition, supply chain woes and bloated cost structures.
 However, every cloud has a silver lining: Companies are now rethinking their business strategies and this could pave the way for a more sustainable era for Big Tech.

 This includes leaning into a smaller number of high-priority growth areas.
 For instance, Amazon’s Prime offering and flexibility in pushing first-party versus third-party inventory will serve as major advantages for its retail business in 2023 and its multi-year head start in cloud computing will cement AWS as a global market leader.
 Alphabet will seek to diversify its revenue streams by developing its non-ad businesses, such as Google Cloud.
 As for Meta, the company is expected to remain focused on its new AI discovery engine, its ads and business platforms, and its multi-year transition to the metaverse.

 “Overall, key opportunities for Big Tech in 2023 include rightsizing cost structures through headcount reduction and greater operating discipline, increasing focus on profits and cash flow, leaning responsibly into new growth drivers and gaining market share during this tough macro period,” observed Anmuth.
 “Expectations have become more reasonable, and companies should lap some of the pressures felt in 2022.”

 Source: Company reports and J.P.
 Morgan estimates

-J.P.
-Morgan’s Research team leverages cutting-edge technologies and innovative tools to bring clients industry-leading analysis and investment advice.
+Leveraging cutting-edge technology and innovative tools to bring clients industry-leading analysis and investment advice.

 J.P.
 Morgan Research explores five trends driving automotive innovation.
 From EVs to driverless technology, what’s shaping the future of mobility?